 Eventually, he heard a car come to a stop outside.
 Soon after the doorbell rang.
 He rose from the armchair, and stepped out of his study and into the hallway.
 He opened the door to reveal the city’s top lawyer.
-Shaazgai was wearing an expensive suit, as he usually did these days.
+Shaazgai was wearing yet another twenty thousand dollar suit as he usually did these days.
 He had always been fond of formal wear and expensive garments.
 Some things just didn’t change.

 “Traffic,” Shaazgai said, then stepped inside without waiting for an invitation.
 “Good evening.”

 “Your love for cars is your own undoing.
-Welcome back,” the priest smirked and closed the door behind him.
+Welcome back,” the priest closed the door behind him.
 He turned the lock.